 for the sake of Jesus Christ our Lord.

-• Today’s Gospel presents to us the third and last part of the Priestly Prayer, in which Jesus looks toward the future and manifests his great desire for unity among us, his disciples, and that all may remain in the love which unifies, because without love and without unity we do not deserve credibility.
+• Today’s Gospel gives us the third and last part of the Priestly Prayer, in which Jesus looks toward the future and manifests His great desire for unity among us, His disciples, and that all may remain in the love which unifies, because without love and without unity we do not deserve credibility.

-• Bishop Don Pedro Casaldáliga said: “The Trinity is truly the best community”.
-In the community of which you form part, can one perceive some human sign of the Divine Trinity?
+• Bishop Don Pedro Casaldáliga said, “The Trinity is truly the best community.”
+In the community of which you are a part, can you see any human sign of the Divine Trinity?

 5) Concluding Prayer